triton-inference-server/python_backend/README.md

 Starting from 23.02 release, you can execute inference requests on decoupled models in both [default mode](#default-mode) and [decoupled mode](#decoupled-mode).
-By setting the parameter `decoupled` to `True` in function `exec`, you can get a [generator](https://docs.python.org/3/glossary.html#term-generator) of responses returned by a decouple model.
-(By default the parameter `decoupled` is set to `False`, which makes the function return a single response as the example above.)
-Besides, you can set the exectuion timeout via the parameter 'execution_timeout' in microseconds.
+By setting the `decoupled` parameter to `True`, the `exec` and `async_exec` function will return a [generator](https://docs.python.org/3/glossary.html#term-generator) of inference responses returned by a decouple model.
+If the `decoupled` parameter is set to `False`, the `exec` and `async_exec` function will return a single response as shown in the example above.
+Besides, you can set the timeout via the parameter 'timeout' in microseconds.
 If the request times out, the request will respond with an error.
-The default of 'execution_timeout' is 0 which indicates that the request has no timeout.
+The default of 'timeout' is 0 which indicates that the request has no timeout.
 Example below shows how to use this feature:

 ```python